Antti Raita

 Anders "Antti" August Raita (15 November 1883 – 1 September 1968) was a Finnish road racing cyclist who competed in the 1912 Summer Olympics.
 He was born in Turku and died in St. Clair Shores, Michigan, United States.

-In 1912 he was a member of the Finnish cycling team which finished fifth in the team time trial event.
-In the individual time trial competition he finished sixth.
+In 1912, he was a member of the Finnish cycling team, which finished fifth in the team time trial event.
+He finished sixth in the individual time trial competition.
 He won the Finnish national road race title in 1912 and 1913.